The Washington Spirit Are Two Wins Away From a NWSL Championship. Here’s What You Need to Know. - Washingtonian

 After their 2021 championship, the Spirit stumbled, winning only three matches in 2022 and missing the playoffs in both 2022 and 2023.
 Under new head coach Jonatan Giràldez, who previously coached Barcelona’s women’s team, the squad has won 18 matches during the regular season, good for a No. 2 seed in the playoffs.

-The Spirit also have been fun to watch: the team scored the second-most goals in the NWSL (53) and is lead by star forward Trinity Rodman, a contender for NWSL Most Valuable Player whose signature move, the Trin Spin,” has hypnotized fans and players alike.
+The Spirit also have been fun to watch: the team scored the second-most goals in the NWSL (53) and is led by star forward Trinity Rodman, a contender for NWSL Most Valuable Player whose signature move, the Trin Spin, has hypnotized fans and players alike.

 The Spirit have also shown grit.
 In a playoff quarterfinal victory over Bay FC, the team started four rookies and was without three key players—NWSL assist leader Croix Bethune, team co-leading goal-scorer Ouleymata Sarr, and veteran Andi Sullivan.
 Nevertheless, they managed a 2-1 come-from-behind home victory after Rodman forced an own goal in extra time.